-So lets look at the costs involved with having an ingrown toenail:
+So let’s look at the costs involved with having an ingrown toenail:

 Emotional costs – Being in pain when we put on shoes, or the pain of lying in bed with the weight of the duvet on our toes, as often occurs with ingrowing toenails, can have a draining effect on our wellbeing.
-The throbbing, burning, sometimes intensely sharp pain, will go on and on if left untreated.
+The throbbing, burning, and sometimes intensely sharp pain will go on and on if left untreated.
 The appearance of a bleeding or bandaged toe can make us feel self-conscious, and the smell when it is infected can affect us and those around us.

 Please don’t just take our word that we can resolve ingrowing toenails – here are some reviews from very satisfied patients: